Public Company vs Industry Ratio Analysis

-In assessing the significance of various industry financial data, experts engage in financial ratio analysis, the process of determining and evaluating financial ratios.
-A financial ratio is a relationship that indicates something about an industry's activities, such as the ratio between the industry's current assets and current liabilities or between its accounts receivable and its annual sales.
-The basic source for these ratios are the company financial statements within the industry that contain figures on assets, liabilities, profits, and losses.
-Industry ratios are only meaningful when compared with other information.
-Since individual companies are most often compared with industry data, ratios help an individual understand a company's performance relative to that of competitors and are often used to trace performance over time.
+In evaluating the significance of various industry financial data, analysts engage in financial ratio analysis: the determination and evaluation of financial ratios.
+A financial ratio is a relationship that indicates an industry's activities, such as the ratio between an industry's current assets and current liabilities or between its accounts receivable and its annual sales.
+The source for these ratios are the company financial statements within the industry that contain the assets, liabilities, profits, and losses.
+Industry ratios are only meaningful when compared with other relevant information.
+Since individual companies are most often compared with industry data, ratios help an analyst to understand a company's performance relative to that of competitors and are often used to trace performance over multiple time frames.

-Ratio analysis can reveal much about an industry.
-However, there are several points to keep in mind about ratios.
-First, financial ratios are "flags" indicating areas of strength or weakness.
-One or even several ratios might be misleading, but when combined with other knowledge of an industry, ratio analysis can tell much about that industry.
-Second, there is no single correct value for a ratio.
+Ratio analysis reveals much about a selected industry.
+There are several points to keep in mind about ratios: One, financial ratios are "flags" that can indicate areas of strength or weakness.
+In some cases, one or even several ratios might be misleading, but when combined with other indicators of an industry, ratio analysis provides deeper insight into that industry.
+Second, there is no one correct value for a ratio.
 The observation that the value of a particular ratio is too high, too low, or just right depends on the perspective of the analyst.
 Third, a financial ratio is meaningful only when it is compared with some standard, such as another industry trend, ratio trend, a ratio trend for the specific industry being analyzed..

 In trend analysis, industry ratios are compared over time, typically years.
 Year-to-year comparisons can highlight trends and point up the need for action.
 Trend analysis works best with five years of ratios.